 Be sure and take heed in the safety data for the oil(s) you choose to use since an air freshener, by its nature, will come in contact with all those in your household.

 Be careful to not overfill your sprayer bottles.
 It not only is important to ensure that you have room for the spray to be shaken well, it also ensures that the air freshener doesn't stay in contact with the rubber gasket contained in the sprayer mechanism.

 I've rarely had a problem with my sprayers failing to work, and I've been trying to figure out why some people, using the same type of sprayer, sometimes state that they've had consistent problems with the sprayer failing to work after only a short time.
 After thinking on it, I'm suspecting the likely culprits are (a)overfilling the bottles, not using a solubilizer and (b) not shaking well immediately before each use.

 Shake the bottle immediately before each use.
 Spray lightly in the room.
-Be especially careful not to allow the air freshener mist fall onto furniture or into open beverages.
+Do not use the air freshener as a body spray.
+The information on this page is not intended for topical applications.
+Be especially careful not to allow the air freshener mist to fall onto furniture or into open beverages.

 Although most essential oils are anti-microbial, they are not potent enough to preserve a water-based room spray.
 This room spray is intended to be used up within 1-2 weeks.